mdn/content/files/en-us/web/performance/how_browsers_work/index.md

 The DOM is the internal representation of the markup for the browser.
 The DOM is also exposed, and can be manipulated through various APIs in JavaScript.

 Even if the requested page's HTML is larger than the initial 14KB packet, the browser will begin parsing and attempting to render an experience based on the data it has.
-This is why it's important for web performance optimization to include everything the browser needs to start rendering a page, or at least a template of the page - the CSS and HTML needed for the first render — in the first 14 kilobytes.
+This is why it's important for web performance optimization to include everything the browser needs to start rendering a page, or at least a template of the page—the CSS and HTML needed for the first render—in the first 14KB.
 But before anything is rendered to the screen, the HTML, CSS, and JavaScript have to be parsed.

 ### Building the DOM tree